 Although there are several types of gas generators available in the market, there are two types that are currently the most popular among consumers.

-This type of gas generators is quite versatile and can be used both in portable format and in home installations.
+This type of gas powered generator is quite versatile and can be used both in portable format and in home installations.
 As the name implies, inverter generators invert electrical current from alternating current (AC) to direct current (DC) and vice versa.
 The idea behind this process is to stabilize the electrical flow to generate less impact on the devices that will use it.

 This stabilization process makes inverter generators silent and more suitable for recharging the batteries of delicate electronic devices such as smartphones, tablets, laptops and other similar devices.